June 2022

 June 2015

-Access to groundwater by a human pump and a well to reach the drinkable water at great depth enables to have drinkable and durable water point near the village.
+Access to groundwater by a human-powered pump and a drilled well makes it possible to reach the deep water table and to have a drinking and lasting water point near the village.

 Actions